siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 title = "Thought Bubbles: I Suck At What I Do And That's Not Ok"

 +++
 Shout-out to Dan.
-Sorry I couldn't work with you, bud.
+I'm sorry I can't work with you, bud.

 ## **I Really Do Suck**